-We are planning to initiate a Phase II clinical trial with ACP-103 in patients with sleep maintenance insomnia during the first half of 2007.
-In April 2006, we announced positive top-line results from a proof-of-concept clinical study designed to assess the effect of ACP-103 on slow wave sleep in 45 healthy volunteers ranging in age from 40 to 64.
-Subjects in the study were randomized to one of five study arms, which included four different doses of ACP-103 and a placebo arm.
-The results of the study demonstrated that ACP-103 induced a statistically significant increase in slow wave sleep that was dose-related.
-In addition, ACP-103 had a positive impact on measures for sleep maintenance, including decreases in the number of awakenings after sleep onset and in the time awake after sleep onset, referred to as WASO.
-ACP-103 also did not alter latency to sleep onset and did not impair daytime functioning.
-ACP-103 was safe and well tolerated in the study.
+In 2006, we announced positive top-line results from a proof-of-concept clinical study designed to assess the effect of pimavanserin on slow wave sleep in 45 healthy volunteers ranging in age from 40 to 64.
+The results of the study demonstrated that pimavanserin induced a statistically significant and dose-related increase in slow wave sleep.
+In addition, pimavanserin had a positive impact on measures for sleep maintenance, including decreases in the number of awakenings after sleep onset and in the time awake after sleep onset, referred to as WASO.
+Pimavanserin also did not alter latency to sleep onset and did not impair daytime functioning.
+Pimavanserin was safe and well tolerated in the study.